 This is another in the continuing partnership linking immigrant and refugee communities with one another through the lens of social justice journalism.

-being in two places at once, living here and staking a claim to the future of the country they won’t leave behind.
+The first illuminated the phenomenon of the American dream for a cluster of extraordinary Chicago-based global immigrants whose dream is even grander than borders.
+Theirs is of being in two places at once, living here and staking a claim to the future of the country they won’t leave behind.
 Those stories were published in Dec.
 2009 – Chicago’s global immigrants: Beyond the American dream

 The second explored the impact of the 2010 U.S. Census count on their communities and were released simultaneously on Jan.
 15, 2010, in the city’s ethnic media and on Immigrant Connect.
 Check out the series here – Census stories link diverse immigrant communities

 The third examined the relationships between immigrants and their children, and discovered that immigrant communities are crossing the generational divide in ways that resonate for one another.
 They were released in June 2010.
 That series is here – Immigrant communities cross the generational divide together

 The next dealt with the homeland – the place, the memory, the heritage – and the multiple meanings it has for Chicago’s immigrants.
 They were released in December 2010.
 That series is here – Home and the homeland: Chicago’s immigrants keep connecting